panpiort8/dl-project/README.md

 #### CIFAR 10

-The baseline for this dataset is LSTM, taken from original [paper](https://arxiv.org/abs/2103.05247).
+The baseline for this dataset is VIT-H, taken from this [paper](https://paperswithcode.com/paper/an-image-is-worth-16x16-words-transformers-1).

 #### MNIST Digits Addition